careerbuilder/DataScienceAPIDocumentation/SemanticSearchV2.md

 # Document Response

-The document response is divided into two parts.
-First is the parsed_input node which contains information on all extracted keywords and phrases.
-Next is the extracted_keywords node, which gives the name, type and relationships of all extracted phrases:
+The document response includes the following parts.
+First is the `parsed_input` node which contains information on all extracted keywords and phrases.
+Next is the `semantic_keywords` node, which gives the name, type and relationships of all extracted phrases.
+Also, `job_titles`, `location`, `candidate_experience`, `experience_level`, `geography` json objects may also be present.
+These objects are derived from parsing the job or resume document, and may not appear when the supplied document lacks corresponding information.

 - data
 	- parsed_input
 		- input (list): comma-separated list of extracted keywords and phrases
 		- parsed_fragments (list): input as list of strings
 		- input_to_extracted_keywords (map): mapping extracted strings to canonical strings
-	- extracted_keywords (list)
+	- semantic_keywords (list)
 		- name (string): canonical name
 		- weight (float): estimated weight (0-100)
 		- type (string): skill, job_title, keyword, company, school, location, company_geography
 		- entity_node (map of strings) (occurs only in the following types):
-		    - location; possible fields: address, city, country, region, state, zip

 		    - experience_level; possible fields: level, minYears, maxYears
 		- relationships (map of strings):
 			- occupations (for type: job_title, skill, company, keyword)